studio24/amplify/README.md

 To make changes to code first work on a branch and create a Pull Request to merge changes into the `main` branch.

-All changes to the `main` branch need to pass [continuous integration](docs/continuous-integration.md) tests (PHP linting, PHP code standards).

 ## Deployment

 The site uses Deployer for deployment (installed via Composer).
 Please note if no branch is specified your current branch is used.